Kaun Hai?: Season 2

-25 Years Later

 Yatin has grown up and is a 24 year-old boy, having the powers of Hiranyaksha from his past with the help of Diti, who has confined Krishika’s spirit in a secret room to suppress Yatin’s goodness.
 Hiranyakashipu’s spirit is alive through the flames and he meets Yatin and Diti.
 He tells them to complete the mission so he can be alive again.

 The next day, Yatin sees Vaishnavi (Ishita Dutta), a beautiful innocent girl who is the daughter of Dutta (Inder's rival).
 Later it is revealed that Vaishnavi is the reincarnation of Vishnu’s Narasimha avatar.
 Vaishnavi is unaware of her real identity.

 Diti encourages Yatin to kill Vaishnavi, but only after they get married.
 The only way to get the doors of hell to open is by killing Vaishnavi and stealing her powers.
 Her powers will awaken only after her marriage with Yatin.

 Yatin woos Vaishnavi as per plan.
 However, Vaishnavi’s dad is against their relationship.
 Diti calls upon a blood-sucking witch to control Dutta and get him to agree to the wedding.

 Meanwhile, Anandi tries to reveal Vaishnavi’s real identity to her but Vaishnavi isn’t willing to trust her and thinks Anandi is crazy.

 Yatin's goodness starts to prevail over him and he starts falling for Vaishnavi.
 Vaishnavi and Yatin get married even after the Puranas try to stop their union.
 After the wedding, Vaishnavi starts gaining her power.

 Later, Yatin fails to kill Vaishnavi on their wedding night and realizes he truly loves her and can’t hurt her.
 Vaishnavi learns the truth about herself and her destiny.
 She is hurt to know that Yatin betrayed her.

 On the other hand, Prahlada sacrifices himself to bring his father back to life so Vaishnavi can end him once and for all.

 Hiranyakashipu encourages Yatin to kill Vaishnavi but Yatin isn’t able to.
 In rage, Hiranyakashipu stabs Yatin and decides to take revenge on Narashima for what happened in the past.
 However, he ends up dying the same death.

 Time runs out as the three stars go past their alignment.
 Diti vanishes as Asuras are eliminated once and for all.
 Yatin dies in Vaishnavi’s arms and vows to be with her in each reincarnation.